Enter your email address below and subscribe to our newsletter

 Beef mince, Bell peppers, Onion, Garlic, Taco seasoning, Sweetcorn, Wraps.

-When making a quesadilla, we recommend using lean beef with a composition of ninety percent meat to ten percent fat.
+When making a quesadilla, we recommend using lean beef with a 90% meat-to-10 % fat ratio.
 The leaner the beef, the less greasy the quesadilla will be.
-With a higher fat content, the quesadilla will turn out soggy.
-Ground chuck or ground sirloin will provide a lot of flavour.
-We’ve chosen to season the meat and vegetables with taco seasoning.
-You can purchase this seasoning at most supermarkets; it is also available for online purchase.
-You can also make it at home if you have all of the ingredients.
+Using beef with a higher fat content can result in a soggy quesadilla.
+Ground chuck or ground sirloin will add a lot of flavor to your dish.
+To season the meat and vegetables, we suggest using taco seasoning, which is available at most supermarkets and online.
+You can make your own taco seasoning at home if you have all the necessary ingredients.

 Onions, sweetcorn, and bell peppers add crunch to the quesadilla.
 When it comes to the wrap, choose flour tortillas as they are soft, pliable, and hold up well.
 If you’re looking for a gluten-free option, choose corn tortillas.